daattali/beautiful-jekyll/_drafts/vcsa-update-with-iis-repository-fix-download-failed-error.md

         </security>
     </system.webServer>

 Then restart the IIS website or service and VCSA can finally update from your IIS repository.
+As you can see my knowledge of IIS is function of my Googling skills but I got it to work in the end.